micmejia/bible-dump/NKJV/2 Samuel/2 Sam 7.md

 Now therefore, thus shall you say to My servant David, 'Thus says the Lord of hosts: "I took you from the sheepfold, from following the sheep, to be ruler over My people, over Israel.

 ###### 9
-And I have been with you wherever you have gone, and have [^a]cut off all your enemies from before you, and have made you a great name, like the name of the great men who _are_ on the earth.
+And I have been with you wherever you have gone, and have cut off all your enemies from before you, and have made you a great name, like the name of the great men who _are_ on the earth.

 ###### 10
 Moreover I will appoint a place for My people Israel, and will plant them, that they may dwell in a place of their own and move no more; nor shall the sons of wickedness oppress them anymore, as previously,

 ###### 11
 since the time that I commanded judges _to be_ over My people Israel, and have caused you to rest from all your enemies.
-Also the Lord [^b]tells you that He will make you a [^c]house.
+Also the Lord tells you that He will make you a house.

 ###### 12
 "When your days are fulfilled and you rest with your fathers, I will set up your seed after you, who will come from your body, and I will establish his kingdom.